zhongzheng-he/uqEPT/README.md

 # uqEPT
-`uqEPT` is a Python toolkit for **uncertainty quantification in Helmholtz-based electrical properties tomography (EPT)**.
+`uqEPT` is a Python toolkit for **uncertainty quantification in Helmholtz-based Electrical Properties Tomography (EPT)**.
 It supports Laplacian and surface-integral formulations under the **local homogeneity assumption (LHA)**, combining anatomically adaptive reconstruction with voxel-wise uncertainty propagation and uncertainty-guided post-processing.